pydanny/pydanny-event-notes/PyCodeConf2011/python_is_awesome.rst

 .. note:: Watched this at PyCon AU.
 Copied over my notes from there so I can fill in the holes here.

 * By LA Python's own Raymond Hettinger

-    * Other languages are awesome, how is Python better?
-    * Most Python releases are GPL-compatible.
-This makes it free.
-    * Going to a closed source language means you are trapped.
-    * Commercial distributions like ActiveState and Enthought
-    * Python has Zen.
-Internalized as core developers and internalized by community devs

 Context for Success
 ---------------------